canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 23
 ```

 There are 23 containers running.
-Let's now create a sample pod based on the `nginx` image:
+Let's create a sample pod based on the `nginx` image:

 ```bash
 $ kubectl run nginx --image nginx --restart Never